 - If you are in bed, turn face down and cover your head and neck with a pillow.

 - If you are outdoors, stay outdoors away from buildings.

-Drop: Wherever you are, drop down on to your hands and knees.
+Wherever you are, drop down to your hands and knees and hold onto something sturdy.
 If you’re using a wheelchair or walker with a seat, make sure your wheels are locked and remain seated until the shaking stops.

 - If you are in a damaged building, go outside and quickly move away from the building.
 Do not enter damaged buildings.